Morriar/csg_debug_2017/README.md

 ## CRON

-The CRON is responsible to ping each team wrapper for each round and apply the game logic depending on the results.
+The CRON is responsible to ping each team for each round and apply the game logic depending on the results.

 CRON logic: